 If you are considering trying LSD and mushrooms together, it is highly advisable to familiarize yourself with both substances separately first.
 The best approach would be to reduce the doses of each substance by a third and prepare for an intense experience.

 Psychedelics are part of a broad class of drugs called hallucinogens that affect how people perceive and see the world.
 Each psychedelic drug has different effects depending on the type of intake, but all have certain properties.
-With each of them are associated characteristic effects, such as a feeling of euphoria, hallucinations and even hallucinations of other people.
+Each of them are associated with characteristic effects, such as a feeling of euphoria, hallucinations, and even hallucinations of other people.

 The problem with using psilocybin is that if you take the fungus, the dose can be quite difficult to moderate.
-LSD is more powerful, lasts longer and tends to create a mystical oblivion, which can be fantastic in LSD party situations, but can also be scary for those who are not used to it.
+LSD is more powerful, lasts longer, and tends to create mystical oblivion, which can be fantastic in LSD party situations but can also be scary for those who are not used to it.
 Some users have found that they are more responsive to LSD than to psilocybin, and most do not feel that there is a difference.

 A typical dose of LSD these days is 100ug, though in the past the blotter tabs use to contain roughly 250ug.